-Basically, a "covered person" is anyone who is covered under PIP.
+Basically, a "covered person" is anyone who meets New York's liability insurance laws (generally the insurance that meets these requirements will also afford New York PIP benefits as well).
 N.Y.
 Insurance Law § 5102(j) defines a "covered person" as:

 Any pedestrian injured through the use or operation of, or any owner, operator or occupant of, a motor vehicle which has in effect the financial security required by article six or eight of the vehicle and traffic law or which is referred to in subdivision two of section three hundred twenty-one of such law; or any other person entitled to first party benefits.